AnCoSONG/imgs/readme.md

-# This private repo is storing the imgs of blog.
+# This repo is storing the imgs of blog.